-- Text that has strikethrough is proposed to be deleted as part of Plan Change H(a). - Text that is underlined is proposed to be inserted as part of Plan Change H(a). - Text that has grey shading is not subject to Plan Change H(a) as it has not yet been reviewed as part of the District Plan Review and will be subject to a future plan change. - Text that has no changes highlighted (e.g. strikethrough, underlined, grey shading) was subject to Plan Change 46: Feilding Town Centre and is not subject to Plan Change H(a). - Yellow highlighted text refers to amendments as a result of submissions or minor consequential amendments.
+- Text that has strikethrough is deleted as part of Plan Change H(a). - Text that is underlined is proposed to be inserted as part of Plan Change H(a). - Text that has grey shading is not subject to Plan Change H(a) as it has not yet been reviewed as part of the District Plan Review and will be subject to a future plan change. - Text that has no changes highlighted (e.g. strikethrough, underlined, grey shading) was subject to Plan Change 46: Feilding Town Centre and is not subject to Plan Change H(a).